Ventura County Landlord Laws

 Required Disclosures for Rental Properties

 California landlords must provide several disclosures to tenants at the beginning of a lease.
+These may include:

 • lead-based paint disclosures for older properties